In recent years, bullet journaling has taken the world by storm. It’s all the organization of a planner with all the flexibility of a journal.

-Before you ever even put pen to paper I highly suggest you think through what things you’re hoping to accomplish with your bullet journal.
-Taking this important step ensures that you’re focusing on the right things, not making unnecessary work for yourself, and therefore less likely to burn out.
+Before you ever even put pen to paper, I highly suggest you think through what things you’re hoping to accomplish with bullet journaling.
+Taking this important step ensures that you’re focusing on the right things and not making unnecessary work for yourself, and therefore you’re less likely to burn out.

-When I first decided I wanted to start bullet journaling I completely skipped this step and just jumped in headfirst.
-I picked my favorite bullet journaler on youtube and followed their setup exactly.
-The problem was, I was spending way more time on it than I wanted to and wasn’t using half of the spreads that I was creating.
+When I first decided I wanted to start bullet journaling, I completely skipped this step and just jumped in headfirst.
+I picked my favorite bullet journaler on YouTube and followed their setup exactly.
+The problem was that I was spending way more time on it than I wanted to, and I wasn’t using half of the spreads that I was creating.
 It was frustrating and I quickly quit, not even making it through February.

 Step 2: Plan Your Setup